 Hotel staff are trained to be welcoming and friendly to everyone.
 Many have even taken hospitality courses in university.
-They’re professionally trained.
-They go out of their way to ensure that guests have a good experience.
 At a hotel, you can be pampered and waited on by the staff if you want.
-Of course, there are exceptions.
-Some hotels are poorly run.

 Airbnb hosts are hit or miss.
 I have had some excellent hosts that go out of their way to make me feel welcome and comfortable.
 For example, while spending Christmas alone in an Airbnb in Mexico, my host brought me fresh homemade tamales on Christmas morning.
 While staying in an Airbnb in Brazil, the host invited me into their home for a beautiful dinner of freshly caught fish.
 This wouldn’t happen at a hotel.

 Some hosts offer zero hospitality.
 They treat Airbnb like an easy way to make some extra cash.
 These hosts don’t seem to understand that they are running a hospitality business.
 They treat guests as an inconvenience.
 Some hosts cut every possible corner to save a few bucks.
-They may buy a thin mattress and cheap pots and pans.
 They end up providing a poor quality service.
 Some hosts are simply unprofessional.
 They may act like your friend instead of a host.
 Hosts can also be demanding.
 They may have unreasonable rules or require excessive cleaning.
 Most hosts are not trained in hospitality.

 There are also dishonest Airbnb hosts out there.
 Some will lie about amenities.
 Hosts can steal.
 A host could spy on you with a hidden camera.
 When you book an Airbnb, you never know who the host will be.
 Usually, they’re an honest person just trying to make some extra money.
 There are some bad hosts out there.